-BankservAfrica's MOI states that the Business which the Company is to carry on is the provision of the Core Services and services that pursue interoperability, efficiencies and risk mitigation for the for the financial services industry by means of leveraging the Company's principal competencies, and such other services to be included in the Business as determined by Special Resolution from time to time.
+BankservAfrica's MOI states that the Business which the Company is to carry on is the provision of the Core Services and services that pursue interoperability, efficiencies and risk mitigation for the financial services industry by means of leveraging the Company's principal competencies, and such other services to be included in the Business as determined by Special Resolution from time to time.
+Core Services are defined as "services that the company performs as a PSO on behalf of a PCH participant.
+Any other services intricately linked to a PCH and/or which substantially assist in reducing risk to the National Payment System shall be included as Core Services from time to time".

 Furthermore, there is constant engagement with regulators, participants and other key stakeholders to ascertain what the public interest considerations are pertaining to BankservAfrica's role in the national payment systems.
-By virtue of its role as a critical payments financial market infrastructure, BankservAfrica supports regulatory authorities in achieving public interest objectives.
+By virtue of its role as a systemically important payment system financial market infrastructure, BankservAfrica supports regulatory authorities in achieving public interest objectives.